 Some things you can do to help prevent calf strains include; warming up properly before you exercise, targeted training to strengthen muscles and improve flexibility, and making a change to your technique.

-If you’ve sprained your calf muscle, or want to take steps to build strength and try to prevent future injury, you can contact one of our Sports Injuries Clinics.
+If you’ve sprained your calf muscle, or want to take steps to build strength and try to prevent future injury, you can contact one of our sports injury clinics.
 Our team of sports injury specialists know exactly what to look for and can recommend the best techniques to keep you at optimum fitness.
 Or you can get in touch with one of our physiotherapists who typically use a combination of manual therapy and exercise to treat injuries.